Optus mobile plans review

 • No lock-in contracts for Optus SIM-only plans

 Of the three main network operators in Australia, Optus arguably sits in the sweet spot between Telstra and Vodafone when it comes to price and value.
+That said, Vodafone's new double data offerings have thrown a huge spanner in the works, providing twice as much data as Optus' equivalent plans at cheaper prices.

 Recently, Optus made the decision to streamline its SIM-only offering to just three standard plans and one promo plan.
 While the plans are slightly more expensive than they were before, they now provide significantly more data.

 Also worth noting is that there are no lock-in contracts on any Optus SIM-only plan, and each one brings uncapped 5G network access in selected areas (excluding Northern Territory), unlimited standard talk and text within Australia, and unlimited standard international talk and text to 35 selected destinations.
-You can also share your data across eligible plans on the same account, and donate your unused monthly data to Australians in need.
+You can also share your data across eligible plans on the same account and donate your unused monthly data to Australians in need.

 Of course, there are other long-term 186-day and 365-day options for those who don't want to think about recharging for a while, though you'll have to pay a larger sum upfront.
+It's also worth noting that all Optus prepaid plans with a 28-day expiry period offer uncapped download speeds, while the long-term plans are capped at 250 Mbps.

 Optus mobile coverage